mlbj/blurtool2/README.md

 # blurtool2

-This library offers a quick way to perform nonstationary blur operations.
+This library offers a quick way to perform nonstationary blur operations for high-performance image processing on CUDA capable GPUS.
+The code levarages CUFFT library for fast FFT implementation on GPUs.

+### Dependencies

+- Cuda Toolkit
+- CUFFT Library

 ### todo

-  -
-  - device implementation of stationary convolution using cuda.
-  - test save npy
+  - Test save npy
-  - rotate psf with bilinear interpolation
+  - Rotate psf with bilinear interpolation